All Episodes

 Your turn's next when we get back.

-One more sound bite here just came in before we hit the phones.
+One more soundbite here just came in before we hit the phones.

-Uh mentioned this earlier, but here it is in audio form.
+I mentioned this earlier, but here it is in audio form.

 This is the stepfather of the gentle giant.

-This would be gentle giant senior.
+This would be Gentle Giant Sr.

-And he is the stepfather.
+Actually, his name is Lewis Head, and he is the stepfather.

-Uh the gentle giant's mother, Leslie McSpatten, and the stepfather Lewis Head spoke to the crowd about the grand jury deciding not to indict the police officer, Darren Wilson, after the gentle giant's mother broke down crying, the stepfather, Lewis Head, began shouting at the crowd for action.
+The gentle giant's mother, Leslie McSpatten, and the stepfather Lewis Head spoke to the crowd about the grand jury deciding not to indict the police officer, Darren Wilson.

 Were you?

-One, two, three of those exhorting the crowd last night.
+Exhorting the crowd last night.

 Great to have you, sir.